stepanblyschak/SONiC/doc/pytest/ptf_pytest_integration.md

 ### 2. Harder to debug PTF tests

 If one wants to debug PTF test cases, one has to:
-- stop controlling node before PTF run
+- stop controlling node before PTF runs
 - figure out which parateres are requiered for PTF to run
 - run PTF test and set a break point on interested test case code on ptf host